RACHEL PAGE - CV - Smithsonian Tropical Research Institute • MRC 0580-12 • Apartado 0843-03092 Panamá, República de Panamá PageR@si.edu

 National Geographic Society Research Grant (WW-057R-17): Food-sharing vampire bats: manipulating and tracking cooperative relationships in the lab and field.
 PI: Gerry Carter.
 Co-PIs: Simon Ripperger, Rachel Page, Frieder Mayer.
 One year: 2017-2018. $19,275.

 Scholarly Studies Program, Smithsonian Institution: Tracking and manipulating cooperative relationships in vampire bats.
 PI: Rachel Page, Co-PIs: Gerry Carter, Simon Ripperger, Frieder Mayer.
 One year: 2016-2017. $54,200.

-Competitive Grants Program for Science Pell Grant: Improved learning as a shared functional benefit of sleep.
+Competitive Grants Program for Science Pell Grant, Smithsonian Institution: Improved learning as a shared functional benefit of sleep.
 PI: Rachel Page.
 Co-PIs: Bill Wcislo, Barrett Klein.
 One year: 2014-2016. $26,043.

 Human Frontier Science Program: Multimodal sensing in the natural environment.
 PI: Cindy Moss.
 Co-PIs: Yossi Yovel, John Hallam, Annemarie Surlykke, Rachel Page.
 Three years: 2013-2016. $1,350,000.